-Tube-type falling-film concentrators consist of a bundle of vertical tubes with a liquor distributor at the top and a vapor body and liquor sump below the tubes.
-They are designed either for black liquor to flow downward inside the tubes with steam condensing on the outside of the tubes, or for black liquor to flow down the outside of the tubes and steam within the tubes.
+4.3.2 Falling Film Concentrators with Tubular Heating Surfaces condensing on the outside of the tubes, or for black liquor to flow down the outside of the tubes and steam within the tubes.
 Liquor recirculated from the sump is mixed with feed liquor in a ratio of about 20:1.
-The black liquor mixture is pumped to the distributor lamella.
-The distributor lamella delivers the black liquor either to the inside of the tubes where it flows downward as a thin film on the inside surfaces of the tubes, or downward as a liquor film on the outer tube surfaces.
-The distributor lamella is designed to provide a uniform flow of liquor to each tube.
+The black liquor mixture is pumped to the distributor plate.
+The distributor plate delivers the black liquor either to the inside of the tubes where it flows downward as a thin film on the inside surfaces of the tubes, or downward as a liquor film on the outer tube surfaces.
+The distributor plate is designed to provide a uniform flow of liquor to each tube.
 This is essential to avoid liquor drying on the surface of some of the tubes.
 Black liquor flows from the bottom of the tubes and into the liquor sump.
 Condensate is collected from near the bottom of the steam shell.